Unplanned Pregnancy & Epilepsy

 Deciding to remove or lower valproic acid requires careful consideration of the patient’s epilepsy, seizure types, and medication trials.
 Trained specialists should do this in consultation with the patient.
 The patient’s healthcare providers may need to collaborate to schedule an appointment quickly.

-If quickly removing valproic acid (likely switching to levetiracetam), consider in-patient admission and consult a neurologist/epilepsy specialist for electroencephalogram (EEG) monitoring to ensure no excessive seizure activity is seen, then titrate dose accordingly.
+If quickly removing valproic acid (for example, in the setting of switching to levetiracetam), consider in-patient admission and consult a neurologist/epilepsy specialist for electroencephalogram (EEG) monitoring to ensure no excessive seizure activity is seen, then titrate dose accordingly.

-Risk of major congenital malformations that exposure to valproic acid may impact is generally complete by 13 weeks of pregnancy.
+The window in which valproic acid poses a risk of congenital malformations is generally complete by 13 weeks of pregnancy.
 If it is not possible to lower or remove valproic acid from a pregnant patient’s medication regimen before this point, it is not urgent to do so after.
 However, stopping continued exposure to valproic acid is likely to reduce the fetus’s risk of adverse neurodevelopmental outcomes.
-It’s vital to consider reducing or removing valproic acid regardless of how far along the patient’s pregnancy is.
-If a taper plan is not in place prior to delivery, there is no need for concern from clinician or patient, as the first dosage decrease is not until more than 48 hours after delivery.
+It’s important to consider reducing or removing valproic acid regardless of how far along the patient’s pregnancy is.

-NOTE: Lamotrigine is difficult to titrate once a patient is pregnant, given increased metabolism in pregnancy, and rarely should be started during pregnancy.
+NOTE: Switching from valproic acid to lamotrigine once a patient is pregnant is not recommended, given increased metabolism in pregnancy.

 Guide Your Patients